New Best FPV Camera 2023

 FPV cameras are an innovative way for drone enthusiasts to fly and race their drones.
 FPV stands for First Person View, meaning that the video feed is transmitted from the camera mounted on a remote-controlled vehicle so you can see what it sees in real-time!

-To use these amazing devices, there needs to be another device called ground station, which transmits live footage to FPV Goggles, FPV monitors, or Screen onboard if available, where viewers will watch all of this happen as they’re taking place.
+To use these amazing devices, there needs to be another device called ground station, which transmits live footage to FPV Goggles, FPV monitors, or screen onboard if available, where viewers will watch all of this happen as they’re taking place.

 Things to Consider When Choosing an FPV Camera